Hundreds of rallies to protest Tump immigration policy expected Saturday

 ST. LOUIS, MO — People in all 50-states will take to the streets to protest President Trump’s immigration policy.

-Hundreds of thousands of people are expected to protest the Trump administration’s “zero tolerance” stance on immigration.
+Hundreds of thousands of people are expected to protest the Trump administration’s “zero tolerance” stance on illeagal immigration.

 The policy has sparked widespread debate after more than 2,000 children were separated from their parents at the US, Mexico border.